 Alternatives to Consider

-If you're considering the Golf Daddy, you should know what else is available at nearby price points.
-These are real launch monitors that track actual golf balls — a fundamentally different (and better) category of product:
+If you are considering the Golf Daddy because of the price, here is what else is available at nearby price points.
+These are real launch monitors that track actual golf balls — a fundamentally different and more useful category:

 | Product | Price | Score | Why Consider It Instead |